mneuroth/fuel-lang/README.md

 Compiler
 --------
 FUEL comes with a compiler (experimental).
+The compiler is not yet implemented for the native C++ environment.

     >fuel -c test.fuel